Martin Short: 1977–1985: SCTV and SNL stardom

 Short joined Saturday Night Live (SNL) for the 1984–85 season.
-He helped revive the show with his many characters for season ten (the last one produced by Dick Ebersol).
+He helped revive the show with his many characters for season ten, also the last season produced by Dick Ebersol.
 "Short's appearance on SNL helped to revive the show's fanbase, which had flagged after the departure of Eddie Murphy, and in turn, would launch his successful career in films and television."
-His SNL characters included numerous holdovers from his SCTV days, most notably, his Ed Grimley character, depicted on Saturday Night Live as a geeky everyman who is obsessed with Wheel of Fortune, plays the triangle, and often finds himself in bizarre situations rather than a miscast bad actor in several film and TV show parodies (The Completely Mental Misadventures of Ed Grimley used the SNL characterization of him rather than the SCTV take on him).
+His SNL characters included numerous holdovers from his SCTV days, most notably his Ed Grimley character, a geeky everyman who is obsessed with Wheel of Fortune, plays the triangle, and often finds himself in bizarre situations.
 He also did impressions of such celebrities as Jerry Lewis and Katharine Hepburn.

-Since then he has made multiple appearances on the show including on the Saturday Night Live 40th Anniversary Special in 2015.
+Since then he has made multiple appearances on the show, including the SNL Christmas special in 2012, 2024 and Saturday Night Live 40th Anniversary Special in 2015.

-Television
+1986–1999: TV specials, Film roles and Broadway debut

 In addition to his work on SCTV and SNL, Short has starred in several television specials and series of his own.
-In 1985, Short starred in the one-hour Showtime special Martin Short: Concert for the North Americas.
+In 1985, he starred in the one-hour Showtime special Martin Short: Concert for the North Americas.
 This was Short's first live concert, interspersed with studio sketches and a wraparound featuring Jackie Rogers Jr. Co-produced by the CBC, this aired as The Martin Short Comedy Special in Canada in March 1986.
-In 1989, Short headlined another one-hour comedy special, this time for HBO, I, Martin Short, Goes Hollywood, Short's classic send-up of all things Hollywood.
-It featured many of his characters including Ed Grimley and Jackie Rogers Jr.

-Short has had three television shows called The Martin Short Show, including a sitcom, The Martin Short Show, 1994; a sketch comedy show, The Show Formerly Known as the Martin Short Show, 1995; and a syndicated talk show The Martin Short Show, which ran from 1999 to 2000.
+In 1989, Short headlined another one-hour comedy special for HBO called I, Martin Short, Goes Hollywood, a classic send-up of all things Hollywood.
+It featured many of his characters including Ed Grimley and Jackie Rogers Jr. In 1994, Short hosted the television show The Martin Short Show and a sketch comedy show in 1995, The Show Formerly Known as the Martin Short Show.
+In 1998, he played the character Frik in the TV mini series Merlin.
+In 1999, he appeared as Lionel Dillard in Lawrence Kasdan's comedy-drama Mumford.
+The syndicated version of The Martin Short Show ran from 1999 to 2000.

-Short starred as Jiminy Glick on Comedy Central's Primetime Glick (2001–2003).
-He interviewed performers and celebrities as the character Jiminy Glick.
-The New York Times in 2002 referred to the character as "the most unpredictable and hilariously uninhibited comic creation to hit TV since Bart Simpson was in diapers."

-In addition to his own series, Short has guest starred on several shows including Arrested Development (episode titled "Ready, Aim, Marry Me", 2005), Muppets Tonight (1996), Law & Order: Special Victims Unit, and Weeds.
-He joined the FX drama Damages as lawyer Leonard Winstone in 2010.
+Short began starring in films such as Three Amigos (1986), Innerspace (1987), The Big Picture (1989), Three Fugitives (1989; directed by Francis Veber and starring Nick Nolte and James Earl Jones), Pure Luck (1991; directed by Nadia Tass, starring Danny Glover and Sheila Kelley.), Captain Ron (1992) and Clifford (1994).
+Short was also the memorable scene-stealing character "Franck" in the 1991 remake of Father of the Bride and its sequel in 1995.

+In 1996, he appeared in Tim Burton's sci-fi comedy Mars Attacks! as lascivious Press Secretary Jerry Ross.
+In 1997, he starred in A Simple Wish as male fairy godmother Murray.
+Also in 1997, he appeared as Wall Street broker Richard Kempster in Jungle 2 Jungle with Tim Allen.